slequar/simons-sigmacomputing-plugins/README.md

 # Simon's Sigma Computing Plugins

-A React + TypeScript + Vite application for building and managing custom plugins for Sigma Computing.
+A collection of custom plugins for Sigma Computing, deployed at [simons-sigmacomputing-plugins.github.io](https://slequar.github.io/simons-sigmacomputing-plugins/).

-This project provides a plugin development framework that integrates with the [@sigmacomputing/plugin](https://www.npmjs.com/package/@sigmacomputing/plugin) SDK to create custom extensions for the Sigma Computing platform.
+This project showcases example plugins that integrate with the [@sigmacomputing/plugin](https://www.npmjs.com/package/@sigmacomputing/plugin) SDK to extend Sigma Computing's capabilities.

+## Available Plugins

+- **Clock Plugin** - A timer-based plugin that executes actions at regular intervals with configurable tick rates
+- **OnLoad Plugin** - An initialization plugin that triggers actions when loaded with optional delay

+Visit the [deployed site](https://slequar.github.io/simons-sigmacomputing-plugins/) to get the plugin URLs for use in Sigma Computing.

-## Features
+## Tech Stack

 - **React 19** with TypeScript for type-safe component development
 - **Vite** for fast development and optimized builds
-- **React Router** for multi-page plugin navigation
+- **React Router** for multi-page navigation
 - **React Compiler** enabled for automatic performance optimizations
 - **ESLint & Prettier** for code quality and formatting
 - **Custom Theme System** with centralized color, typography, and spacing configuration

 ## Project Structure

-- `src/plugins/` - Custom plugin implementations
+- `src/plugins/` - Plugin implementations
-- `src/pages/` - Application pages and views
+- `src/pages/` - Landing page and plugin views
 - `src/styles/` - Global styles and theme configuration
 - `src/types.ts` - TypeScript type definitions